kil7/iCub-Data-Visualisation/README.txt

 Visualisation of Aberystwyth University iCub robot data.

 Parent directory contains all HTML pages, simply open index.html in a browser to view the piece of work.
-All libraries are included in this distribution, so it is not necessary to have an internet connection to view this.
+All libraries are included in this distribution, although you will need a web server set up on your local machine to view the output.

+Another apption is to go to http://localhost/~kieranlynch/mmp/ where the work is currently hosted.

 Sub directory structure is as follows: datasets - contains examples of both the constrained and unconstrained datasets.